AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-http-sharp.md

 ---
 description: Sharpen texture.
 Specifies the sharpening to be applied when rendering this material.
-seo-description: Sharpen texture.
-Specifies the sharpening to be applied when rendering this material.
-seo-title: sharp

 solution: Experience Manager
 title: sharp
-uuid: 8265eebf-9cec-4ad3-8b22-0f46f33a89f1

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---